 Divide the dough into 4 equal balls.

-Add about 1 tsp sesame oil and spread it over the surface of the dough.
+Add about 1 teaspoon sesame oil and spread it over the surface of the dough.

-Sprinkle a little flaked sea salt over the top and scatter about 1 Tbsp of chopped green onions.
+Sprinkle a little flaked sea salt over the top and scatter about 1 tablespoon of chopped green onions.

 Roll the dough up into a log, and then coil it up.
 Flatten with your palm and leave it to rest for about 5 minutes.